The San Diego Union-Tribune: Predecessors

 In addition, the San Diego Union purchased the San Diego Daily Bee in 1888, and for a brief time the combined newspaper was named the San Diego Union and Daily Bee.

+John D. Spreckels

+In 1890, businessman John D. Spreckels, then living in San Francisco and owner of The San Francisco Call, bought the San Diego Union, followed by his purchase of the San Diego Evening Tribune in 1901.
+He moved to San Diego after the 1906 San Francisco earthquake, eventually becoming the wealthiest man in the city.

 Copley Press

+After Spreckels's death, the Union and Tribune were acquired in 1928 by Copley Press from the J. D. and A. B. Spreckels Investment company.

-Both the Union and the Tribune were acquired by Copley Press in 1928 and were merged on February 2, 1992.
+In 1950 Copley Press acquired the San Diego Daily Journal, merging it into the Evening Tribune.
+The Union and Evening Tribune were merged into a single edition on February 2, 1992.

 The merged newspaper was sold to the private investment group Platinum Equity of Beverly Hills, California, on March 18, 2009.

 Platinum Equity

 On August 17, 2010, the Union-Tribune changed its design to improve "clarity, legibility, and ease of use".
 Changes included being printed on thinner, 100 percent recycled paper, moving the comics to the back of the business section, and abbreviating the title The San Diego Union-Tribune on the front page to U-T San Diego.
-The U-T nameplate was created by Jim Parkinson, a type designer who also created nameplates for The Rolling Stone, Esquire, and Newsweek.
+The U-T nameplate was created by Jim Parkinson, a type designer who also created nameplates for Rolling Stone, Esquire, and Newsweek.